-Solveiga Pakštaitė, former Brunel University London student of Industrial Design & Technology, has been named MIT Technology Review’s Inventor of the Year for her Mimica Touch food expiry label.
+Industrial Design & Technology alumna, Solveiga Pakštaitė, has been named MIT Review's Inventor of the Year for her Mimic Touch food expiry label.
 The award was presented at the annual Innovators Under 35 Europe Summit in Paris in September.

-The concept was originally devised as part of Solveiga’s final-year project at Brunel in order to help the visually impaired who cannot read dates on traditional food labels.
-However, she has since found that her design could revolutionise food labelling for all.
+The concept was originally devised as part of Solveiga’s final year project, in order to help the visually impaired who cannot read dates on traditional food labels.
+However she has since found that her design could revolutionise food labelling for all.

 The MIT Technology Review is the magazine of the prestigious Massachusetts Institute of Technology.
 Its annual Innovators Under 35 Summit is designed to award the most talented entrepreneurs and innovators who are developing new technologies that address the most pressing issues faced by society.

-Jury member for the awards, Cécile Tharaud, Vice President of Innovation at Grupo NAOS, describes Mimica Touch as a daring, simple and revolutionary proposal with great social and environmental impact, adding that Solveiga represents “a true entrepreneur, who looks for partners in different realms” in order to develop her product.
+Jury member for the awards, Cécile Tharaud, Vice President of Innovation at Grupo NAOS, describes Mimic Touch as a daring, simple and revolutionary proposal with great social and environmental impact, saying Solveiga represents "a true entrepreneur, who looks for partners in different realms" in order to develop her product.

-No stranger to awards, Solveiga has achieved phenomenal success since graduating in 2014, picking up accolades including the Mayor of London Low Carbon Entrepreneur Award, the James Dyson UK Award and the Shell LiveWIRE Smarter Future Award, along with a great deal of industry recognition.
+No stranger to awards, Solveiga has achieved phenomenal success since graduating in 2014, picking up accolades including the Mayor of London Low Carbon Entrepreneur Award, the James Dyson UK Award, Shell LiveWIRE Smarter Future Award, along with a great deal of industry recognition.

-Part of Solveiga’s incredible journey has included working with the Central Research Laboratory, a thriving facility in Hayes, West London, supported by Brunel to assist design start-ups.
+Part of Solveiga’s incredible journey has included working with the Central Research Laboratory (www.centralresearchlaboratory.com); a thriving facility in Hayes that is supported by Brunel to assist design start-ups.

-For more details about Mimica Touch, visit www.mimicalab.com or www.twitter.com/mimicalab.
-The Innovators Under 35 Summit website can be found at https://innovatorsunder35.com/europe.
+For more details about Mimic Touch visit www.mimicalab.com.
+The Innovators Under 35 Summit, website can be found at https://innovatorsunder35.com/europe.